-Given that this is a new internship consortium, concerted efforts will be made to publicize the internship, and particularly with candidates reflecting ethnic and cultural diversity.
-These will include affiliated psychologists presenting and speaking at national conferences and meetings.
-At such meetings, affiliated psychologists will bring printed brochures highlighting key aspects of the internship.
+Given that this is a new internship consortium, concerted efforts are made to publicize the internship, and particularly with candidates reflecting ethnic and cultural diversity.
+These include affiliated psychologists presenting and speaking at national conferences and meetings.
+At such meetings, affiliated psychologists bring printed brochures highlighting key aspects of the internship.
 Supervisors also routinely bring up our internship in their off-site discussions with colleagues and students.
 As noted above, our internship website highlights our sensitivity to diversity and commitment to ongoing training in related areas.
-Our internship brochure will also be emailed to groups and APA Divisions that focus on diversity (Association of Black Psychologists; National Latina/o Psychological Association, APA Divisions 35, 44, and 45).
+Our internship brochure is also be emailed to groups and APA Divisions that focus on diversity (Association of Black Psychologists; National Latina/o Psychological Association, APA Divisions 35, 44, and 45).

 Practica and Academic Preparation Requirements